baratgabor/GridOS/README.md

 ## Example module class with all interfaces implemented

 The class below, after instantiating it, and registering it in the `GridOS` instance, will have its `Update()` cycle called according to its `UpdateFrequency` setting.

-Additionally, the `ExecuteDummyCommand()` method will execute whenever the Programmable Block is invoked with the `"DummyCommand"` argument, plus the same command will be selectable from the GridOS's command menu.
+The specified `CommandItem` will be executable from argument, and the specified `DisplayElements` will appear on the system's display.

 ```csharp
 public class ExampleModule : IModule, ICommandPublisher, IUpdateSubscriber, IDisplayElementPublisher